Peter-Stewart/Peter-Stewart.github.io/_posts/2022-05-19-gaussian-process-occupancy-tutorial.md

 # Acknowledgements and other resources

 I used several resources when writing this post.
 In particular, the majority of my knowledge about Bayesian statistics, Stan, and Gaussian processes comes from Richard McElreath's fantastic book and lecture series *Statistical Rethinking*.
-The whole course is available for free online, I highly recommend you [check out the most recent version here]([GitHub - rmcelreath/stat_rethinking_2022: Statistical Rethinking course winter 2022](https://github.com/rmcelreath/stat_rethinking_2022)).
-I also learned a lot about Stan from Michael Betancourt's excellent case studies, in particular the [introduction to Stan]([An Introduction to Stan](https://betanalpha.github.io/assets/case_studies/stan_intro.html)).
-I learned about how to marginalise out the discrete occupancy state parameters from Maxwell B. Joseph's [tutorial]([Maxwell B. Joseph: A step-by-step guide to marginalizing over discrete parameters for ecologists using Stan](https://mbjoseph.github.io/posts/2020-04-28-a-step-by-step-guide-to-marginalizing-over-discrete-parameters-for-ecologists-using-stan/)), and the supplement of [this paper]([Efficient Bayesian analysis of occupancy models with logit link functions - Clark - 2019 - Ecology and Evolution - Wiley Online Library](https://onlinelibrary.wiley.com/doi/full/10.1002/ece3.4850)) by Allan Clark and Res Altwegg - my understanding mainly comes from the former, my code from the latter.
-Some of the other key resources which I used to learn about about occupancy models are the [classic book]([Occupancy Estimation and Modeling - 1st Edition](https://www.elsevier.com/books/occupancy-estimation-and-modeling/mackenzie/978-0-12-088766-8)) by MacKenzie *et al.* and [this paper](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0192819) by Joe Northrup and Brian Gerber.
+The whole course is available for free online, I highly recommend you [check out the most recent version here](https://github.com/rmcelreath/stat_rethinking_2022).
+I also learned a lot about Stan from Michael Betancourt's excellent case studies, in particular the [introduction to Stan](https://betanalpha.github.io/assets/case_studies/stan_intro.html).
+I learned about how to marginalise out the discrete occupancy state parameters from Maxwell B. Joseph's [tutorial]([Maxwell B. Joseph: A step-by-step guide to marginalizing over discrete parameters for ecologists using Stan](https://mbjoseph.github.io/posts/2020-04-28-a-step-by-step-guide-to-marginalizing-over-discrete-parameters-for-ecologists-using-stan/)), and the supplement of [this paper](https://onlinelibrary.wiley.com/doi/full/10.1002/ece3.4850) by Allan Clark and Res Altwegg - my understanding mainly comes from the former, my code from the latter.
+Some of the other key resources which I used to learn about about occupancy models are the [classic book](https://www.elsevier.com/books/occupancy-estimation-and-modeling/mackenzie/978-0-12-088766-8) by MacKenzie *et al.* and [this paper](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0192819) by Joe Northrup and Brian Gerber.
 I'd also like to thank the Conservation Ecology Group at Durham University, as this post was inspired by a talk I gave at one of their lab group meetings a few months ago.

 # An important note